chuiyeeccy33/PrimeBudget/README.md

 "# PrimeBudget"
+- 👋 Hi, I’m @chuiyeeccy33
+- 👀 I’m interested in programming
--"A budget tracking system has built for SDP assignment"
+- "A budget tracking system has built for SDP assignment"